Stustup/Audio-Input-Board/README.md

 # Audio Input Board

 A simple input board to interface multiple connectors with DIY projects.
 I use it mainly as connector boards for prototype tube amps, which are wired point to point.
 Adding flimsy cables with connectors solderes to them was and would be tedious.
+Also this makes it possible to securely attach oscilloscope probes on the solder holes.

 ![3D Model of Input Board](./Docs/3d-model-front.png)

 ## Connectors on the board are:
 1. 3.5mm Stereo Jack
-2. 2 Stereo Chinch/RCA connectors
+2. 2 Stereo Chinch/RCA connectors (for input/output)
-3. 4 Mono Differential XLR connectors.
+3. 4 Mono Differential XLR connectors (for input/output).
 One could use each of these as a single stereo Jack

 To interface these connectors to your DIY project you need a few JST_EH P2.50mm connectors and cables, which are the (it looks like to me) standard for cheap knock off DIY connectors in sets on eBay.